IntelPython/numba-dpex/docs/user_guides/debugging/info.rst

 **Regex**

-If specified, the info functions command lists the functions matching the regex.
+If the regex is specified, the ``info functions`` command lists the functions matching the regex.
 If omitted, the command lists all functions in all loaded modules (main program and shared libraries).

 Consider Numba-dppy kernel code.
 See the source file ``numba_dppy/examples/debug/simple_sum.py``: